-While the Portfolio may use derivatives for investment, hedging and/or efficient portfolio management, it will not use derivatives to promote environmental or social characteristics.
+While the Portfolio may use derivatives for hedging, including synthetic short hedging, efficient portfolio management and/or other investment purposes, it will not use derivatives to promote environmental or social characteristics.

 To comply with the EU Taxonomy, the criteria for fossil gas include limitations on emissions and switching to renewable power or low-carbon fuels by the end of 2035.
 For nuclear energy, the criteria include comprehensive safety and waste management rules.